srsran/srsRAN_Project_docs/docs/source/knowledge_base/source/cots_ues/source/index.rst

 COTS UEs
 ########

-This section of our knowledge base aims to list all COTS UEs known to be working with the srsRAN Project gNB including tested bands and configurations.
+This section of our knowledge base aims to list all COTS UEs known to be working with |project_name| including tested bands and configurations.

 ----